 Perhaps poverty can forge stronger ties with family and faith?
 For me that is a price above rubies.

 And “success” is all in how you define it.
-I learned that the hard way but at least I learned it before it was too late as evidenced by the tragic loss of so many talented and well loved celebrities to drugs and alcohol.
+I learned it before it was too late as evidenced by the tragic loss of so many talented and well loved celebrities to drugs and alcohol.
 I don’t care how you try and spin that one.
 The evidence is there.